 So what is the difference between a diffusion blue sapphire and other treatments?

-Most people already know the difference between heated and unheated sapphire but its very important to know the different types of treated sapphire in the gem industry.
-Diffusion is considered the best treatment in sapphires because the stone is actually a natural stone, with its inclusions and internal flaws being unchanged, only a blue color is “diffused” into the natural looking clear sapphire.
+Most people already know the difference between heated and unheated sapphire but it’s very important to know the different types of treated sapphire in the gem industry.
+Diffusion is considered the best treatment in sapphires because the stone is actually a natural stone, with its inclusions and internal flaws being unchanged, only a blue color is “diffused” into the natural-looking clear sapphire.
 As mother earth gets tired, there is still a lot of sapphires to be mined but most of them come out as poor color, (light) and not much color.

-One of the first photos GIA got was from our friend Mr Terry Coldham, Australian Gemologist and well known reputed Opal and Sapphire seller, as below:
+One of the first photos GIA got was from our friend Mr. Terry Coldham, Australian Gemologist and well known reputed Opal and Sapphire seller, as below:

 The easiest method of differentiating diffusion sapphire is by taking a torch, lighting it on, putting a tissue on top of the light (so the torch is facing your chin) and if one layer of tissue is leaking too much light, put some more layers until only 35-40% of the light is coming out.
-Now put the stone on the tissue with light from the underneath, you will see layers of diffusion especially concentrations of color on the edges.
+Now put the stone on the tissue with light from underneath, you will see layers of diffusion especially concentrations of color on the edges.
 This is a clear sign that this sapphire has been treated with lattice diffusion.
-However, please note this is a very easy quick check, but its not a concrete answer, the 100% way is to have it tested at a lab.
+However, please note this is a very easy quick check, but it is not a concrete answer, the 100% way is to have it tested at a lab.

-Source directly from our Gemstone cutting diffusion sapphire factory in Bangkok, Thailand
+Sourced directly from our Gemstone cutting diffusion sapphire factory in Bangkok, Thailand

 Email us at email@example.com or Whatsapp / Viber at +66985498500 for an instant reply.
-You can also add him on skype: navneet.agarwal1
+You can also add him on skype: Navneet.agarwal1